 Get off at Exit 176 on I 70 - go west and turn on Redsandstone Rd, which turns into Piney Lake Road.
 Most of it is dirt road, can be a bumpy ride, but makeable for a normal sedan - just take it slow.
 Park outside the reserve gate to your right.

 Hike on Piney River Trail to the waterfalls.
 An indistinctive trail branches off to the left about 100 yards after the falls.
 Follow the trail up to a bowl below Mount Powell and Peak C. Continue on the trail up to Kneeknocker Pass.
 The trail ends at the pass.
-The other side of the pass might be snow covered year round or at least deep into summer by a large snowfield.
+The other side of the pass may be covered by a large snowfield well into the summer.
 Climb over to the left side of the snowfield/valley and continue on to the saddle between the craggy East Ridge of Mount Powell and Dwarf Pyramid.

 Turn around the East Ridge of Mount Powell and East Colouir is right in front of you .
 The colouir gets you right underneath the summit.
 Return via the Standard Route back down Kneeknocker Pass.